Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

     <summary>ITead Sonoff Zigbee 3.0 USB Dongle Plus model “ZBDongle-E”</summary>

     USB connected adapters (ITead Sonoff Zigbee 3.0 USB Dongle Plus model “ZBDongle-E).

+    Note before buying that ITead slightly confusingly now sell this Silicon Labs based “ZBDongle-E” adapter ((e.g. a "P" series presumably as in **E**FR32 as a replacement of their [old ITead’s previous barebone Silabs EFR32MG21 adapter which used the same EFR32MG21 radio chip](https://www.facebook.com/watch/?v=262086502015726) as well as their Texas Instruments based “ZBDongle-P”  adapter (e.g. a "P" series presumably as in CC2652**P**) side-by-side an as two alternative Zigbee USB dongles with the same Sonoff-branding.
+These offer option of different radio chips for compatibility with different Zigbee applications, and probably offer them as a manufacturer better supply chain coverage in case of chip shortages.

     If Zigbee2MQTT fails to start, try adding the following to your `configuration.yaml`
     ```yaml
     serial: